WHAT IS A NATURAL HAZARD: HOW TO EXPLAIN ITS

 In winter season: The uneven heating of land and water generates winds from the North-West colder land which carry little water.
 In brings small amount of rain in winter season.

-In summer season: If there is difference heating of land and sea water, wind blows from the direction of South and west.
-It creates humid air collected from the Indian ocean.
+During summer season: If there is difference heating of land and sea water, wind blows from the direction of South and west.
+It creates humid air collected from the Indian ocean causing violent atmospheric condition.

 Qs2: There is a residence with sea facing balcony.
 People hung some clothes in the balcony.
 In the afternoon, clothes will be blown.
 Mention the direction of clothes blowing.